Peteraya/inesctec-flying-networks/README.md

 `python3 best_topology.py`

  ## Final Results
   The folder FinalResults contains some plots and excel files that show the accuracy of our model.
-A resume of our entire work over the course of the internship can be found at FinalReport.pdf
+A resume of our entire work over the course of the internship can be found at FinalReport.pdf.

  ## Authors